 The Zürich Card can be purchased online (click here to buy now) as a PDF ticket and you can print it off or use it via your smartphone.

 Alternatively, you can buy a Zurich Pass from the tourist information point at Zurich Main Station or from Swiss Federal Railways (SBB) and Zurich Transport Network (ZVV) ticket machines.

 The best option is to buy your Zurich Card online so that you can start using it as soon as you arrive in Zurich.
 Airport to city trains are also covered by the pass. > Click here to buy your Zurich Card.

-The Zurich Pass allows unlimited 2nd class travel around Zurich and nearby areas for either 24 or 72 hours.
-The pass prevents you from having to buy multiple Zurich public transport tickets.
+The Zurich Card allows unlimited 2nd class travel around Zurich and nearby areas for either 24 or 72 hours.
+The card prevents you from having to buy multiple Zurich public transport tickets.

 One pass covers a multitude of transport options.
 Travel by Zurich tram, bus, and cableway – you can even climb aboard a boat and enjoy a lake cruise.